JulianFrancisDy/cs155ps2/README.md

 ```bash
 ./output
 ```
+Write or paste the EASY program on the terminal as input for the lexical analyzer.

 This implementation also supports opening of files as input for the analyzer.
 Simply run using the command: